semihcihan/storeconfig/docs/pricing-command.md

 1. **Input validation**: Validate all user inputs and file structure
 2. **Price calculation**: Calculate prices based on selected strategy and inputs
-3. **File update**: Update the input file in place with new pricing
+3. **File update**: Update the input file in place with new pricing (state-only)
+4. **No App Store side effects**: This command does not call App Store APIs; a separate command will apply changes to Apple
-4. **Rollback**: If any error occurs during the process, restore from backup
+5. **Rollback**: If any error occurs during the process, restore from backup

 #### Progress Indication